Updated: April 12, 2026

 In reality, the IRS sends certified letters for many reasons.
 That letter could be an audit letter, but it could also be a letter asking for identity verification before the IRS releases a tax refund.
 Review these common reasons for receiving IRS certified mail.

-Key Takeaways
+Key takeaways

-What is IRS Certified Mail?
+Why Does the IRS Send Certified Mail?

 The IRS relies on the U.S. Postal Service to deliver mail to millions of Americans.
 Unfortunately, the mail isn’t always delivered, and sometimes it’s particularly time-sensitive and important.
 If problems aren’t addressed, the IRS will resort to sending certified letters.